Browse By Name

 For more information about regular expressions, please see the page for the Regular Expression (RegExp) object.

-Returns the zero-based position of the first occurrence of the given regular expression.
+Performs a regular expression search within the current string and returns the zero-based position of the first match.
 If no match is found, returns -1.

 Note that the exec and test methods of the RegExp object provides similar functionality.